NETSERV-UAH/RPL/OMNeTpp5_2_1_INET3_6_3/RPL_UnlimitedRadio_V3/README.md

 To read more information about the Kermajani's article, you can use [1].

+ We have added the following changes to the new version of the simulation:

+(1) Customizing the Neighbor Discovery to handle/process the RPL control messages.
+(1) Creating a separate module for the Parent table.
+In the previous simulation, all parents were saved by a link list in the RPL routing module.
+(1) Using the OMNeT++ routing table.
+In the Carles` simulation, there was not any routing table.
+In our previous version, I used a map STL to handle the routing table in the RPL routing module.
+(1) Creating a module to collect the statistics results.
+In the previous simulation, this part was in the RPL routing module.
+(1) Splitting other parts of the RPL routing module.
+For example, the DAO and DIS operations are accommodated in the ICMPv6 module, and I only kept the Upward routing in the RPL routing module and changed its name to RPLUPwardRouting.

                     [1] Kermajani, Hamidreza, and Carles Gomez.
 "On the network convergence process in RPL over IEEE 802.15.
 4 multihop networks: Improvement and trade-offs."
                     Sensors 14.7 (2014): 11993-12022.þ